 The Royal British Nurses' Association

-As of October 2002, the RBNA archives are housed at Kings' College, The Strand, London, WC2R 2LS.
+The RBNA archives are housed at Kings' College, The Strand, London, WC2R 2LS.

 The RBNA wishes to thank the British Library for their financial support to help the restoration and cataloguing of the archives.
 The cataloguing was completed by Mr Richard Bowden M.A.